tp030ny/simCLR-snn/README.md

-# SimCLR
+# SimCLR-snn-version
-PyTorch implementation of SimCLR: A Simple Framework for Contrastive Learning of Visual Representations by T. Chen et al.
+PyTorch implementation of SimCLR by snn: A Simple Framework for Contrastive Learning of Visual Representations by T. Chen et al.
 Including support for:
 - Distributed data parallel training
 - Global batch normalization